 - Have To Manage Multiple Plugins: Chances are good that you’ll be running multiple extensions on your site at all times.
 It can be difficult to ensure that those plugins get along with each other.

-- Lacking SEO: While Zen Cart comes with a few SEO tools out-of-the-box, they are far from extensive.
-However, you are able to add-on SEO tools (like a sitemap XML and additional meta tags) when you download modules from Zen Cart’s list of Marketing Tools.
+- Lacking SEO: While Zen Cart comes with a few SEO tools out of the box, they are far from extensive.
+However, you can add SEO tools, such as a sitemap XML and additional meta tags, when you download modules from Zen Cart’s list of Marketing Tools.

-There are still lots of good things to be said about Zen Cart.
+There are lots of good things to be said about Zen Cart.
 Here are a few:

-- Free: Doesn’t get much better than that.
-Zen Cart is (and will always be) free to download and use.
+- Free: It doesn’t get much better than that.
+Zen Cart is and will always be free to download and use.

-- Customizable: Because Zen Cart is open source, developers are able to change whatever aspects of the software they choose.
+- Customizable: Because Zen Cart is open-source, developers can change whatever aspects of the software they choose.
 You can hire developers to do that work for you, or you can take advantage of other developers’ work by downloading available modules.

-- Community: The Zen Cart community has been around for over a decade and is still going strong.
+- Community: The Zen Cart community has been around for more than a decade and is still going strong.
 You can benefit from an active forum and current modules.

-Zen Cart has its perks.
-It’s a free platform that is 100% customizable, and it’s surrounded by a great community of developers.
+We think that Zen Cart certainly has its positive side.
+After all, it is a completely free platform that is 100% customizable, and users are surrounded by a great community of developers.
 It could be a decent choice for a mid-sized business with access to an IT team.

-However, I think that there are better options out there.
+However, we think there are better options out there for the average small business.
 Zen Cart’s outdated user interface and themes give me pause, and I am discouraged by the number of modules I would potentially have to install to fill out my platform.
 Additionally, the lack of support and usability suggests that Zen Cart is not the best option for most merchants.